News date: 13 November 2015

 Among the discussed problematic issues are that of the Vienna Convention on Contracts for the International Sale of Goods and particularities of its application, establishment of the procedural and material law, as well as of the imperative norms in international commercial arbitration.

-The Readings welcomed a representative of the UN Commission on International Trade Law, arbitrators and experts of the world’s leading international arbitration institutions, judges of courts of general jurisdiction and economic courts of various levels, as well as representatives of law firms and legal offices specializing in the sphere of international commercial arbitration from Austria, Germany, Sweden, Serbia, Poland, Belarus and Ukraine.
+The Readings welcomed a representative of the UN Commission on International Trade Law, arbitrators and experts of the world’s leading international arbitration institutions, judges of courts of general jurisdiction and commercial courts of various levels, as well as representatives of law firms and legal offices specializing in the sphere of international commercial arbitration from Austria, Germany, Sweden, Serbia, Poland, Belarus and Ukraine.